Sleep Apnea Treatment in Austin TX

 For all of these reasons, treatment from a sleep specialist or a qualified doctor is essential for diagnosing your apnea, and determining the best way to treat it.

 A dentist at Enamel Dentistry can help you get treatment in a few different ways.
 We can work with a sleep specialist to diagnose the extent of your apnea, and to look at your facial structure and anatomy to determine what is causing OSA.
 This allows you to make a more informed decision on how to resolve sleep apnea.

 We also specialize in oral appliance therapy at Enamel Dentistry.
 Working with your sleep doctor, we can craft a comfortable, convenient oral appliance that you can wear at night to prevent apnea.

 Oral appliances are small, convenient, affordable, and do not require power, unlike a CPAP machine, making them the best option for most cases of mild-to-moderate apnea.
-If you need treatment for sleep apnea in Austin, contact one of our offices in Lantana Place, Parmer Park, or South Lamar right away.
+If you need treatment for sleep apnea in Austin TX, contact one of our offices in Lantana Place, Parmer Park, or South Lamar right away.